laravel/docs/notifications.md

 > {tip} After registering listeners in your `EventServiceProvider`, use the `event:generate` Artisan command to quickly generate listener classes.

-Within an event listener, you may access the `notifiable` and `notification` properties on the event to learn more about the notification recipient or the notification itself:
+Within an event listener, you may access the `notifiable`, `notification`, and `channel` properties on the event to learn more about the notification recipient or the notification itself:

     /**
      * Handle the event.